menandmice/micetro_docs/guides/user-manual/user_management.rst

     Click the drop-down list and specify whether the user's login will be authenticated by the Men and Mice software or by an external authentication service (such as existing Active Directory account on the network).

   Password/Confirm Password.
-    If the Authentication method selected is Men & Mice Internal, you need to provide a password for the user in the Password field.
+    If the Authentication method selected is Men&Mice Internal, you need to provide a password for the user in the Password field.
 Passwords must be at least four characters in length and no longer than 20 characters.
 Passwords can contain any combination of letters and numbers, but cannot include spaces or special characters.
 In the Confirm Password field, re-enter the password exactly as you did in the Password field above.

   In the Groups area, select the user group(s) to which you want to assign this user.
     Each user can be assigned to none or to multiple groups.
-There are five default groups defined in Men & Mice Suite:
+There are five default groups defined in Men&Mice Suite:

       * **Administrators**.
 Full access to everything.
       * **DNS Administrators**.
 Full access to all DNS related objects, such as zones, DNS servers, etc.